-During Mr. W.'s stay, he said to his sister: "Ordelia, you ought to send Sabra to school; she has intellect, and would easily become a good scholar.
-I have had considerable conversation with her.
-She has a depth of mind seldom found in a child of her age, and would make a splendid singer; she is quick to learn a tune, and has learned a number of me.
-It has taken but little time.
-Her voice is melodious.
-She ought to sing God's praises here, for God has sealed her for his own; and that child will praise Him in a fairer clime."
-These words affected her mother very much; she knew that Sabra's advantages were limited; and replied: "I hope Jason will send her to school, as he lives in a village."
-When he was leaving, he called Sabra to him and said to her, that probably they would never meet again on the shores of time, but that they would meet beyond the grave, to praise God forever, in sweet melodious strains; and then commenced singing a beautiful hymn which he had taught her to sing.
+During Mr. W.'s stay, he said to his sister: "Ordelia, you ought to send Sabra to school, she has intellect, and would easily become a good scholar.
+I have had considerable conversation with her, and she has a depth of mind seldom found in a child of her age; and she would make a splendid singer, she is quick to learn a tune, she has learned a number of me, it has taken but little time, her voice is melodious.
+She ought to sing God's praises here, for God has sealed her for his own, and that child will praise Him in a fairer clime."
+These words affected her mother very much, she knew that Sabra's advantages were limited; she replied: "I hope Jason will send her to school, as he lives in a village."
+When he was leaving, he called Sabra to him and said to her, that probably they would never meet again on the shores of time, but that they would meet beyond the grave, to praise God forever, in sweet melodious strains, and then commenced singing a beautiful hymn, which he had taught her to sing.
 The following is the first verse:

-"My soul is full of glory, inspiring my tongue: Could I meet with angels, I would sing them a song; I would sing of my Jesus, and tell of his charms, And beg them to bear me to his loving arms."
+My soul is full of glory, inspiring my tongue, Could I meet with angels, I would sing them a song; I would sing of my Jesus, and tell of his charms, And beg them to bear me, to his loving arms.

 He then bade them farewell.
-Sabra often thought of him, after he was gone, and wondered why all Christians were not like him.
+Sabra often thought of him, after he was gone, and wondered if all the Methodists were like him; she had heard them spoken of as a very plain rigid sect of Christians, but she intended to know for herself, at some future time.
 Their nearest neighbors, the Heulet family, had built a house, and the son who was married, lived by himself.
-He was very pious, and afterwards became deacon of the church.
-Sabra often got permission to stay all night with Eliza: her chief object was, that she might hear Mr. Heulet pray, for he always prayed with his family.
+He was very pious, and afterwards became deacon of the Baptist church.
+Sabra often got permission to stay all night with Eliza, her chief object was, that she might hear Mr. Heulet pray, for he always prayed with his family.
 She would talk with Eliza about her uncle, and tell her how she wished to be a Christian.
 Little did Mr. H. know the effect his prayers had upon Sabra's tender heart, or how often they caused the penitential tears of grief to flow.
-O ye who profess to be Christians, do your duty; it shall be like the bread cast upon the water, which shall be found after many days.
-One kind sentence uttered by you in faith may take root and in after years bring forth fruit an hundred fold.
+Oh! ye who profess to be Christians, do your duty, it shall be like the bread cast upon the water, it shall be found after many days.
+One kind sentence uttered by you, in faith, may take root, and in after years bring forth fruit an hundred fold.
 Perform a good deed, speak a kind word, or merely bestow a pleasant smile, and you will receive the same in return.
-The happiness you bestow upon others is reflected back to your own bosoms.
+The happiness you bestow upon others, is reflected back to your own bosoms.